marklisi1/marklisi1.github.io/_pages/cv.md

 Work Experience
 ======
-* Yale University, Course Manager (August 2022 - present)
+* Yale University, Course Manager (August 2022 - May 2024)
   * Lead a team of 20 TAs & responsible for ~150 students in Yale’s Introduction to Computer Science course (CS201).
   * Wrote automated grading scripts using Yale’s Linux clusters, coordinated and hired TAs, developed novel curriculum material/exams, and acted as a reliable point of contact for students and TAs alike.
   * Sharpened leadership skills and facilitated a comfortable and efficient work environment for students and instructors.